uwm-cs561/stunning-goggles/report/main.typ

   accepted: none,
 )

-// plan:
-// - Mondo
-// - get bugswarm list of ids for logs - passing and failing
-// - download the logs
-// - diff each corresponding passing and failing log
-//
-// - Daniel
-// - fine-tuning llama model
-// - confirm prompt for our task
-// - base performance test for the finetune one and the basic one.

 // alternative:
 // - don't forget to apply a token for bugswarm! (actually not that important for now :p)